nfttrader-io/sdk-js/README.md

 ##### addERC721Asset(address, tokenIds) : void

-Add an ERC721 token and the relative token ids to the AssetsArray object. ```tokenIds``` parameter must be an array with at least one element inside it.
+Adding an ERC721 token and the relative token ids to the AssetsArray object. ```tokenIds``` parameter must be an array with at least one element inside it.

 Let's see an example of implementation.

 ```js